va3wam/va3wam.github.io/_posts/2021-02-07-Twipe-Technology-Stack.md

 ### Physical Properties
 The Twipe robot's chassis measures 8.5" tall by 5.25" wide by 3.75" deep.
 When the wheels are attached to TWIPe the robot's height measures
 8.625" tall.
-Twipe's body is milled from Acetron GP and weighs xxx ounces and required a calculated detent torque of yyy in order to maintain its balance in a fixed position.
-The robot will need to make aaa DMP calculations per second, update the stepper motors bbb times per second, and send telemetry data to an operator at a rate of ccc bps over a wifi link.
+Twipe's body is milled from Acetron GP and weighs about 2312 grams (including the battery) and required a calculated detent torque of 0.073 Kg-m in order to maintain its balance in a fixed position.
+See [Doug's article](https://va3wam.github.io/balancing%20physics/balancing%20math/torque%20math/motor%20torque/Motor-Torque-and-Balancing-Considerations/) for more details regarding calculating torque.
+The robot will need to make aaa DMP calculations per second, update the stepper motors 10 times per second,and send telemetry data to an operator at a rate of ccc bps over a wifi link.

 ## Layer 2: Device Software
 The Twipe robot must read accelerometer and gyroscope data from an inertial measurement unit to determine the robot’s orientation and then